ianabc/fail2ban-permanent/README.md

 fail2ban.
 I like to watch the Unban action and if an IP is being repeatedly banned and unbanned I'll throw it in the blacklist.
-Depending on where fail2ban is logging and your ssh jail name (ssh-iptables), the following command pipe would show you IP addresses banned more than 10 times.
+Depending on where fail2ban is logging and your ssh jail name (ssh-iptables), the following command pipe would show you IP addresses banned more than 10 times (check the jail name on non CentOS systems!).
 ```
-grep -E '[ssh-iptables\]\s+Unban' /var/log/fail2ban.log \
+grep -E '[sshd\]\s+Unban' /var/log/fail2ban.log \
   | awk '{print $NF}' \
   | sort -n \
   | uniq -c \